QuentinElGuay/big-data-file-formats/Avro/README.md

 Avro stores the data in a binary format and embeds the data schema as JSON (which means human-readable) in the file header.
 By doing so, Avro keeps an on-write data structure.
 It also allows [schema evolution](https://avro.apache.org/docs/current/spec.html#Schema+Resolution) in an easy way with retrocompatibility when required.

-Avro is the less optimized format for compression but it allows using the snappy, bzip2 and deflate algorithms ((documentation](https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/file/CodecFactory.html)).
+Avro is the less optimized format for compression but it allows using the `snappy`, `bzip2` and `deflate` algorithms ((documentation](https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/file/CodecFactory.html)).

 #### Kafka
 Avro is the [recommended](https://www.confluent.io/blog/avro-kafka-data/) file format for Kafka as the main goal of Kafka is collecting and writing data.